renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Applications/Keyboard.md

 **Harmonic scales and keys**
 Here is an image that show how each layout will respond to a harmonic scale.
-See how the harmonic layout is the only one without redundant pitches...?
+See how the harmonic layout is the only one without redundant pitches?

 ![Keyboard_scale_harmonic](../Images/Keyboard_scale_harmonic.gif)